 95% of clean energy projects are in Republican districts.
-These projects could be jeopardized by repealing the clean electricity tax credits, which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed.
+These projects could be jeopardized by recent changes the clean electricity tax credits.
+Restricting these credits for wind and solar will also reduce power on the grid when more is needed.
 By 2035, the state will require 25% more electricity.